FilippoAiraldi/mpc-reinforcement-learning/docs/module-reference.rst

 Module reference
 ================

-This section contains detailed information about the modules and classes in **mpcrl**.
-First, we introduce the main components of the package, which are likely to be the  ones most users will employe.
-Then, the rest of the package is presented in details.
+This page contains all the detailed information about the modules and classes in :mod:`mpcrl`.
+First, we will indulge in presenting the core components of the library that allow us to easily implement Reinforcement Learning algorithms.
+Then, we will move to the agents themselves, which contain these algorithms and deploy them to control the given environments (and possibly learn from interacting with it).
+Finally, the different optimization strategies that can be used to update the parameters of the MPC controller are reported, and the utility functions and wrappers that can be used to enhance the behaviour of the agents are also presented.

 ---------------
 Core components